-Graphic design!
-We had George Ryan fromHatchwise.com on the show, and both Johnny and Nick have used Hatchwise for several design projects with great results.
+We had George Ryan from Hatchwise.com on Small Business Naked and have used Hatchwise for several design projects with great results.
 We don’t have a discount code for you, but please use this link, as it helps them know we sent you to them.
-It does help us in a small way (very small way) to pay to bring you this amazing podcast each week.
-Even without that, I would still tell you to use them, as they are the best design contest out there…and yes I have tried several of them.
-It will be less expensive, and you will get better results.
+Hatchwise offers the best design contest out there…and yes I have tried several of them.
+All you have to do it tell them what you are looking for and you will receive dozens of designs in response for you to choose from!
+It will be less expensive than hiring a graphic designer, and you will get better results.
 Please let us know if you do use them, and we will give you and your new design a plug and a link!!
-BONUS.
+BONUS!
 Seriously though, try them out the next time you need to design a logo, a shirt, a business card, or even a flyer.
 You will love the result.

 For more technical stuff, I use Swiftly.
-Simple design fixes done fast is their tagline I believe.
-For between $15 and $19, you can have them do simple little changes to graphic work you have.
-Let’s say you need to have a png transparent back file of your logo.
-They can create it.
-This is actually what I use them the most for.
-But you could have them do a small change to your business card prior to printing, or Photoshop an image of you, etc. Great little resource, and I use them not as often, but when you need something done, and you can’t do it yourself, this is a great place to go, and they really do get it done fast.
-Usually in an hour.
+‘Simple design fixes done fast’ is their tagline.
+For between $15 and $19, you can have them do simple little changes to graphics work you have.
+Let’s say you need to have a png transparent backfile of your logo.
+They can create it!
+This is what I use them the most for.
+But you could also have them do a small change to your business cards prior to printing, Photoshop an image of you, etc. They are a great little resource that I do not use often, but when I do need something done and cannot do it myself, I go to them.
+And they really do get it done fast, usually in an hour.